VasileiosMalt/KDE_Dolphin_quick-mv-n-rename-action/README.md

 **Next-generation file management automation for KDE Plasma**

-Instantly organize your files with AI-like intelligence - select files, right-click, and watch them automatically sort into intelligently named folders based on temporal analysis.
+Instantly organize your files - Select files, right-click, and watch them automatically sort into named folder based on temporal analysis.

 ## ⚡ What It Does